Menkar85/AD-importer/README.md

 - **Detailed Results**: Export comprehensive XLSX with success/failure status and error messages
 - **Flexible Protocols**: Support for both LDAP and LDAPS connections
 - **Persistent Settings**: Save and reuse Active Directory configuration between sessions
+- **Multi-language UI**: English and Russian; switch via menu and restart the app to apply
+- **Password Policy**: New users are set to change password at first login automatically

 ## 📋 Prerequisites